hugueswattez/markdown-cv/index.md

 ## Currently

-I am a third year PhD student and I study the Autonomous Constraints Solvers under the supervision of Frédéric Koriche, Christophe Lecoutre and Anastasia Paparrizou.
+I am a third year PhD student and I study the __Autonomous Constraints Solvers__ under the supervision of *Frédéric Koriche*, *Christophe Lecoutre* and *Anastasia Paparrizou*.

 ### Research interests